Abdob/Screen-Event-Capturer/README.md

 ### The project uses destructors appropriately.

-- [ ] At least one class that uses unmanaged dynamically allocated memory, along with any class that otherwise needs to modify state upon the termination of an object, uses a destructor.
+- [x] At least one class that uses unmanaged dynamically allocated memory, along with any class that otherwise needs to modify state upon the termination of an object, uses a destructor.
+The destructor in ```VideoRecorder.cpp``` line 37 performs cleaning acts include removing the file if needed.

 ### The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.

-- [ ] The project follows the Resource Acquisition Is Initialization pattern where appropriate, by allocating objects at compile-time, initializing objects when they are declared, and utilizing scope to ensure their automatic destruction.
+- [x] The project follows the Resource Acquisition Is Initialization pattern where appropriate, by allocating objects at compile-time, initializing objects when they are declared, and utilizing scope to ensure their automatic destruction. ```RecordManager.cpp``` line 42 uses a unique pointer to store a ```VideoRecorder``` object.
+If the scope is left on line 50 it is cleaned properly, otherwise the scope is transferred in line 55 and later left in line 82.

 ### The project follows the Rule of 5.